 Whether an LLC is recognized as Member or Manager managed and whether its members can legally bind the LLC depends on the laws of the state in which the LLC was organized.
 In a vast majority of states, an LLC is deemed by default to be Member Managed by all of its members, as in a general partnership, thus usually giving each member the legal ability to act on behalf of and bind the LLC.
 However, depending on the laws of its state of organization, an LLC can opt out of the default rule by designating in the articles of organization it files with the state or in its operating agreement that it is to be Manager Managed, thereby preventing any member, other than the manager, from participating in management or legally binding the company.
 Virginia and Maryland, for example, require that such designation be included in the LLC’s articles of organization filed with the state, while the District of Columbia and Delaware permit that designation to be made in the LLC’s operating agreement.

 How an LLC is to be managed can be one of the most important decisions in the organization and structuring of an LLC and should not be made without the advice of legal counsel.
-The business attorneys at General Counsel PC are well versed and experienced in determining the appropriate management structure for an LLC and would be glad to assist you in making such a decision for your LLC, as well as helping you organize an LLC and drafting its operating agreement.
-For a no obligation consultation call, feel free to call or e-mail Norman Eule at email@example.com or 703-556-0411.
+Contact a small business attorney at General Counsel PC are well versed and experienced in determining the appropriate management structure for an LLC and would be glad to assist you in making such a decision for your LLC, as well as helping you organize an LLC and drafting its operating agreement.
+For a no obligation consultation call with a small business attorney, feel free to call or e-mail Norman Eule at email@example.com or 703-556-0411.

 See your future.
 Plan your future.
 Control your business destiny.